"A well-composed book is a magic carpet on which we are wafted to a world that we cannot enter in any other way." ~Caroline Gordon

 Here I am in the literature section of Powell's Books in Portland, Oregon.
 Powell's fills an entire city block, the largest independent bookstore in the country.
 Books as far as the eye can see!

-If you enjoyed this information, please share it.
+If you enjoyed this page, please share it.